 - HWxPI: http://chalearnlap.cvc.uab.es/challenge/27/track/29/description/

-The challenge reuses the publicly available datasets issued from the 2013-2016 MediaEval Retrieving Diverse Social Images Tasks (i.e., Div400, Div150Cred, Div150Multi, and Div150Adhoc), together with the participant runs.
-These data consist of hundreds of Flickr image query results (>500 queries, both single- and multi- topic) and include: images (up to 300 images per query), social metadata (e.g., description, number of comments, tags, etc.), descriptors for visual, text, social information (e.g. user tagging credibility), as well as deep learning features, expert annotations for image relevance and diversification (i.e. clustering of images according to the similarity of their content).
+The challenge reuses the publicly available datasets issued from the 2013-2016 MediaEval Retrieving Diverse Social Images Tasks, together with the participant runs.
+The data consist of hundreds of Flickr image query results (>600 queries, both single- and multi- topic) and include: images (up to 300 images per query), social metadata (e.g., description, number of comments, tags, etc.), descriptors for visual, text, social information (e.g. user tagging credibility), as well as deep learning features, expert annotations for image relevance and diversification (i.e. clustering of images according to the similarity of their content).
 An example is presented in Figure 1.
-The data will be accompanied by 180 participant runs which correspond to the output of image search retrieval diversification techniques (each run contains the diversification of each query from a dataset).
-These would allow to experiment with various fusion strategies.
+The data will be accompanied by 180 participant runs, which correspond to the output of various image search retrieval diversification techniques (each run contains the diversification of each query from a dataset).
+These would allow to experiment with different fusion strategies.

 Task 2- HWxPI: Handwritten texts for Personality Identification.
 The tasks consist in estimating the personality traits of users from their handwritten texts and the corresponding transcripts (see the dataset description above).
 The challenge comprises two phases, development and final phases.
 For the first phase, the participants should develop their systems using a set of development pairs of handwritten essays (including image and text) from 418 subjects.
 Each subject has an associated class 1 and 0, corresponding to the presence of a high pole or a low pole of a specific personality trait.
 The traits correspond to the Big Five personality model used in psychology: Extraversion, Agreeableness, Conscientiousness, Emotional stability, and Openness to experience.
 Thus, participants will have to develop a classifier to predict the pole of each trait, this classifier should be able to use the information from both modalities (i.e. textual and visual).
 For the final evaluation phase, an independent set of 293 unlabeled samples will be provided to the participants, who will have to provide predictions using the models trained on development data.
 The winners of the challenge will be determined with basis on the final phase performance.